-A new law says most U.S. citizens or nationals applying to Medi-Cal must show proof of citizenship and proof of identity.
+A new law says most Medi-Cal beneficiaries who are U.S. citizens or nationals must show proof of citizenship and proof of identity.
 Read below to see if this law applies to you.

 If you are not a U.S. citizen, this law does not apply to you.